AirScape: An Aerial Generative World Model with Motion Controllability: Dataset for Aerial World Model

 \subsection{Dataset Statistics}

-The statistical properties of the dataset are shown in Figure \ref{Fig:statistic}.
-Both the videos and textual intentions exhibit diversity, making the dataset well-suited for training and testing models to predict future sequence observations.
+The statistical properties of the dataset are shown in Figure \ref{Fig:statistic}b-d.
+The dataset's motion types are categorized into translation, rotation, and compound, while its scenes span 8 major categories, including roadside, suburbs, and riverside.
+The motion intention prompt lengths follow a near-normal distribution, with a mean of 163.9 and median of 160 characters.
+Based on the video content, text length, and word cloud analysis, the dataset demonstrates diversity and is well-suited for training and testing models to predict future sequence observations.